d12frosted/elpa-mirror/gnu/denote-readme.txt

   Remember that `denote-region-after-new-note-functions' are not called if `denote-region' is used without an active region.

+3.5.1 A custom `denote-region' that references the source ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  The `denote-region' command simply creates a new note and includes the highlighted region’s contents as the initial text of the note ([Create a note with the region’s contents]).
+However, users may want a more streamlined workflow where the command is always used to capture quotes from other sources.
+In this example, we consider “other sources” to come from Emacs EWW buffers (with `M-x eww') or regular files outside the `denote-directory'.

+  [ This is a proof-of-concept that does not cover all cases.
+If anyone
+    wants to use a variation of this, just let me know. ]

+  ┌────
+  │ ;; Variant of `my-denote-region' to reference the source │
+  │ (defun my-denote-region-get-source-reference ()
+  │   "Get a reference to the source for use with `my-denote-region'.
+  │ The reference is a URL or an Org-formatted link to a file."
+  │   ;; We use a `cond' here because we can extend it to cover move │   ;; cases.
+  │   (cond
+  │    ((derived-mode-p 'eww-mode)
+  │     (plist-get eww-data :url))
+  │    ;; Here we are just assuming an Org format.
+We can make this more │    ;; involved, if needed.
+  │    (buffer-file-name
+  │     (format "[[file:%s][%s]]" buffer-file-name (buffer-name)))))
+  │
+  │ (defun my-denote-region ()
+  │   "Like `denote-region', but add the context afterwards.
+  │ For how the context is retrieved, see `my-denote-region-get-source-reference'."
+  │   (interactive)
+  │   (let ((context (my-denote-region-get-source-reference))) │     (call-interactively 'denote-region)
+  │     (when context
+  │       (goto-char (point-max))
+  │       (insert "\n")
+  │       (insert context))))
+  │
+  │ ;; Add quotes around snippets of text captured with `denote-region' or `my-denote-region'.
+  │
+  │ (defun my-denote-region-org-structure-template (beg end) │   "Automatically quote (with Org syntax) the contents of `denote-region'."
+  │   (when (derived-mode-p 'org-mode)
+  │     (goto-char end)
+  │     (insert "#+end_quote\n")
+  │     (goto-char beg)
+  │     (insert "#+begin_quote\n")))
+  │
+  │ (add-hook 'denote-region-after-new-note-functions #'my-denote-region-org-structure-template) └────

+  With the above in place, calling the `my-denote-region' command does the following:

+  • It creates a new note as usual, prompting for the relevant data.
+  • Inserts the contents of the region below the front matter of the new note.
+  • Adds Org-style quotation block markers around the inserted region.
+  • Adds a link to the URL or file from where `my-denote-region' was called.

+[Create a note with the region’s contents] See section 3.5

 3.6 Open an existing note or create it if missing